North14/bachelor-work/README.md

 ## Data Description

-This folder contains the configurations files used and logs produced for my bachelor degree project in Informatics.
+This dataset contains the configurations files used and logs produced for my bachelor degree project in Informatics.

 Logs are produced output from the Kubernetes disk benchmarking tool dbench: https://github.com/leeliu/dbench

-Logs can be found in the 'results' folder and subdivided by platform, storage solution, and test occasion.
+Logs can be found in the 'a20filan_bachelors_work_logs.zip' zip file and subdivided in folders by platform, storage solution, and test occasion.

+Configuration files for deploying test sequence, and setting up infrastructure and storage solutions, can be found in 'a20filan_bachelors_work_configuration.zip' and is subdivided by platform, storage solution or infrastructure.

 Folder 'AWS' contains the configuration files for deploying infrastructure and setting up storage solutions and test procedure on Amazon Elastic Kubernetes Service